-During the past several years, the single biggest breakthrough in hair loss treatments has been in the form of Janus Kinase (JAK) inhibitors curing alopecia areata (AA), alopecia totalis and alopecia universalis in most test patients.
-You can find numerous posts on that subject on this blog if you browse through the categories menu.
+During the past several years, the single biggest breakthrough in hair loss treatments has been in the form of Janus Kinase (JAK) inhibitors.
+They can cure immune system disorders alopecia areata (AA), alopecia totalis and alopecia universalis in many patients.
+However, before JAK inhibitors came, there was another immune system suppressing drug called cyclosporine that I will discus in this post.

-While JAK inhibitors seem to be close to a cure for a majority of patients suffering from alopecia areate (as well as from many other autoimmune related disorders such as vitiligo, psoriasis and rheumatoid arthritis), their effect on patients with androgenetic alopecia (aka male pattern hair loss, which is by far and away the dominant variety of hair loss in humans) is unproven and controversial to put it mildly.
-A US based company named Aclaris Therapeutics (based on the work of Dr. Angela Christiano) has claimed that there is a good chance that specialized covalently bound topical JAK inhibitors will cure androgenetic alopecia (AGA) in many patients (oral JAK inhibitors do not work for AGA but do work for AA).
+While JAK inhibitors seem to be close to a cure for a majority of patients suffering from alopecia areate, their effect on patients with androgenetic alopecia (AGA) is unproven and controversial.
+A US based company named Aclaris Therapeutics claims that there is a chance that specialized covalently bound topical JAK inhibitors will cure androgenetic alopecia in many patients (oral JAK inhibitors do not work for AGA but do work for AA).
 The implication is that male pattern hair loss might have a significant autoimmune component to it, a conclusion that it seems is not supported by many hair loss researchers.
-It is also possible that topical JAK inhibitors could be helping hair growth via a totally different mechanism unrelated to the immune system.
+It is also possible that topical JAK inhibitors help hair growth via a totally different mechanism unrelated to the immune system.

 Cyclosporine A and Hair Growth